Things To See In Aswan

 About Aswan

 Known as Swenett in ancient Egypt, its southern position made it the gateway to Africa, along a key trade route for ivory, silver, gold, camels, and furs from Africa.
-It was also a military town, protecting Egypt’s southern border, as well as a quarry for the many ancient temple statues and obelisks in Egypt.
+It was also once a military town, protecting Egypt’s southern border, as well as a quarry for the many ancient temple statues and obelisks in Egypt.

 Today, this area is known as Nubia, which encompasses southern Egypt to Khartoum in Sudan.
 The name is derived from the Noba nomads that moved here from Sudan after the collapse of their kingdom.